 It is important to note that Contactless has recently been introduced on three routes where Oyster is not, and will not be valid.
 These routes are: the Crossrail route from Iver to Reading; Brookmans Park to Welwyn Garden City and St Albans City to Luton Parkway.
 This is signified by an orange Contactless card reader.

 Further information on contactless payments can be found on TfL's website.

 If you use Oyster Pay As You Go, the price charged is capped so you should never pay more than the Travelcard price and will often pay less.
 Be aware that Travelcards are not available for every combination of zones.
-In Zones 1 an 2 or including both zones, the cap is £6.80 at both peak and off peak times (TfL withdrew the off peak Oyster Pay As You Go price caps on zones up to zone 7).
-There is a complete table of caps and Travelcard prices on a dedicated page on TfL's website.
+In Zones 1 and 2 or including both zones, the cap is £7.20 at both peak and off peak times (TfL withdrew the off peak Oyster Pay As You Go price caps on zones up to zone 7).
+You can compare caps and Travelcard prices on a dedicated page on TfL's website.

 Travelling outside the area covered by your Travelcard

 If you want to travel outside the area covered by your Travelcard make sure you either purchase an extension ticket from the ticket office, or ticket machine if there is no ticket office available.
 This will be cheaper than buying an individual ticket between the last station covered by your Travelcard and your destination.
 If your destination is still within the Oyster area, make sure you put sufficient Pay As You Go credit on your Oyster card before you travel.
 Also make sure that you touch in at the start of your journey, and touch out at the end even though these parts of your journey might be covered by your Travelcard, to avoid a maximum fare, a penalty fare or prosecution.